Mistralazhdarcho: Description

 Mistralazhdarcho is a large pterosaur.
 The humerus was estimated to have had an original length of 19 cm.
 Knowing this measurement, there are a few methods that can be used in order to estimate its wingspan.
 One such method involves using a formula devised by Russian paleontologist Alexander Averianov.
 This would indicate a wingspan of about 4.24 m for Mistralazhdarcho.
 Another possible method is to extrapolate the wingspan from the known skeleton of the azhdarchid Zhejiangopterus, which is more complete.
 This would result in a wingspan estimate of 4.85 m.
 Both estimates seem to corroborate the hypothesis that the holotype individual of Mistralazhdarcho had a wingspan of about 4.5 m.
 However, said holotype was not yet fully grown.
 An adult exemplar could have had an estimated wingspan measuring around 5 to 6 m.

 In its description, Vullo and colleagues indicated some distinguishing traits of Mistralazhdarcho.
 One of these was an autapomorphy, a unique derived character.
 The upper surface of the symphysis of the lower jaws shows a well-developed elevation on the midline in a relatively forward position of 18 cm behind the mandible tip, compared to 32 cm in the related pterosaur Alanqa.
 A second trait is also a possible autapomorphy, which is that the tip of the lower jaws is somewhat curved downwards.
 However, this trait would only be unique to Mistralazhdarcho if the related azhdarchid Aerotitan from Argentina does not have a curved tip itself.
 This latter pterosaur was originally described as not having one, but Vullo and colleagues, while studying Mistralazhdarcho, concluded that the original description of Aerotitan was likely mistaken and that its curved holotype did not represent the middle of the jaws but their front end.

 Additionally, Vullo and colleagues gave a unique combination of traits that in themselves are not unique.
 The upper surface of the symphysis or fusion of the lower jaws shows elevated but blunt ridges on its edges.
 This symphysis has a V-shaped cross-section, thus lacking a lower crest.
 The underside of the atlas-axis complex of the neck is flat.
 In the middle neck vertebrae the front articulation processes, the prezygapophyses, lightly diverge.
 The humerus is relatively short compared to the radius, with 66% of its length.

-In 2021, in a more thorough analysis of the already mentioned genus Aerotitan, paleontologist Rodrigo Pêgas and colleagues compared its holotype to those of other azhdarchids, where they concluded that, among them, Mistralazhdarcho shared that most common features, especially its mandibular tip.
+In 2021, in a more thorough analysis of the already mentioned genus Aerotitan, paleontologist Rubi Pêgas and colleagues compared its holotype to those of other azhdarchids, where they concluded that, among them, Mistralazhdarcho shared that most common features, especially its mandibular tip.